 What are the Risk/s Identified?
 Which stakeholders are affected? effects are taken into consideration when resources are accounted for in the annual budget and actually used during operations.
 This allows SLI to continue operating with confidence.
 Management Approach Unethical procurement practices may expose the Corporation to compromised business integrity and ethics.
 Local suppliers and/or contractors and employees SLI endeavors to deal honestly and ethically with customers, suppliers, competitors, employees and other stakeholders in all matters.
 SLI's Corporate Governance Committee and Related Party Transactions Committee oversee and ensure compliance with the foregoing policies pertaining to the review of suppliers' track record in delivering/performing goods/services.
-What are the Which stakeholders are affected?
-Management Approach Opportunity/ies Identified?
-The Corporation recognizes Local suppliers In all business dealings, the the opportunity to develop and improve its procurement practices. госат зиррпств Corporation aims to conduct itself with integrity and honesty toward its clients, partners, rivals, staff, and other stakeholders.
+What are the Which stakeholders are Management Approach Opportunity/ies Identified?
+The Corporation recognizes the opportunity to develop and improve its procurement practices. affected?
+Local suppliers In all business dealings, the Corporation aims to conduct itself with integrity and honesty toward its clients, partners, rivals, staff, and other stakeholders.